-Unfortunately to travel follow the Snowy River downstream by car you must firstly head back up to Jindabyne.
+If you are wanting to follow the Snowy River downstream by car, you must unfortunately head back up to Jindabyne.
 Turn left at the intersection to Ingebirah, and follow the Barry Way.

-Stop and admire this wonderful view of the valley and this long meandering road which eventually meets the Snowy River again at the bottom near the Jacobs River junction.
+Stop and admire this wonderful view of the valley and the long meandering Barry Way.

-The waterfall on the Jacobs River about half way down wasn’t in full torrent like last time we came through, which was at the end of winter.
+The waterfall on the Jacobs River about half way down wasn’t in full torrent like last time we came at the end of winter.

 The Barry Way is steeped in history.
 Whilst the “road” only opened in the 1950’s, the tracks along the Snowy were major links for the Aborigines and then the pioneering settlers with their cattle and sheep.

-Plenty of great stops to stretch your legs.
+SUGGAN BUGGANPlenty of great stops to stretch your legs.
 And let the dogs and kids have a run, whilst you down a thermos of tea.